 - Use all the available resources.

 - Stay updated with the new trends and news in the niche.

 6. Lead by Example

 Your team should be your second family, which would mean that your team members would become your “other kids”.
-Obviously, you always want to set a good example so you can to be the one person they look up to and admire.
+You always want to set a good example so you can be the one person they look up to and admire.
 Leading a team by example truly means to be a real leader.

 Keep in mind that being an example to others is just like working another full-time job, as you have to be careful not to damage your image and reputation.
 Furthermore, both you and your team members need to acknowledge failure.

 As Henry Ford once said, “Failure is simply the opportunity to begin again, this time more intelligently”.

 Every innovative idea comes with a bag of risks.
 If you never risk, you will never win.

 One thing should be clear by now: leadership is one of the most complex activities in today’s professional sphere.
 There’s a big difference between a leader and a big leader, and that lies in the standards, knowledge, expertise, and mindset of the professional.

 Treat leadership as a beautiful yet challenging journey, give your one hundred percent to everything you, stay consistent, and persistent, and you will soon understand what it takes to be an exceptional leading figure.